AdobeDocs/campaign-standard.en/help/automating/using/calling-a-workflow-with-external-parameters.md

   >[!NOTE]
   >
-  >The events variables' values are retrieved each time the delivery is prepared.
+  >The delivery parameters' values are retrieved each time the delivery is prepared.
   >
   >Recurring deliveries preparation is based on the delivery **aggregation period**.
 For example, if the aggregation period is "by day", then the delivery will be re-prepared only once a day.
-If an events variable' value is modified during the day, then it will not be updated in the delivery, as it has already been prepared once.
+If a delivery parameter's value is modified during the day, then it will not be updated in the delivery, as it has already been prepared once.
   >
-  >If you plan on calling the workflow multiple times a day, use the [!UICONTROL No aggregation] option, so that the events variables' values are updated each time.
+  >If you plan on calling the workflow multiple times a day, use the [!UICONTROL No aggregation] option, so that the delivery parameters are updated each time.
 For more on recurring deliveries configuration, refer to [this section](/help/automating/using/email-delivery.md#configuration).

 To personalize a delivery based on events variables, you must first declare into the delivery activity the variables that you want to use: